Salatu Niebe

 A bright Senegalese black-eyed pea salad — boiled cowpeas tossed cold with diced onion, tomato, bell pepper, parsley, lime and oil, sharpened with chili.
 A fresh, protein-rich starter or light lunch.

 Salatu niébé is the cool, raw-vegetable counterpoint to Senegal's many long-simmered stews — the same cowpea that becomes hot ndambé at breakfast turns up at midday as a crisp, lime-dressed salad.
-It reflects the French salade composée filtered through a Wolof pantry, and is a fixture of Ramadan tables, where the chilled, vitamin-rich beans are exactly what a body wants when breaking a long day's fast at sundown.
+It is the French salade composée filtered through a Wolof pantry, and a fixture of Ramadan tables, where the chilled, vitamin-rich beans are exactly what a body wants when breaking a long day's fast at sundown.

 Creamy beans against crunchy raw onion and pepper, all lifted by a sharp lime dressing and the green bite of fresh parsley.
 It is cold, clean and zingy where Senegalese food is usually hot and rich — the chili gives a gentle back-heat, and the whole bowl tastes like a glass of cold water on a hot afternoon.